defiprime/defiprime1/avalanche.md

 {% endfor %}
 {% endif %}

-{% assign exchanges = site.exchanges | where_exp:"item", "item.ecosystem contains 'ethereum'" %}
+{% assign exchanges = site.exchanges | where_exp:"item", "item.ecosystem contains 'avalanche'" %}
 {% if exchanges.size > 0 %}

-# Decentralized exchanges on Ethereum
+# Decentralized exchanges on Avalanche

 {% for exchange in exchanges %}